 As the body of Christ, we exist to foster a community of belonging in an environment of deep spiritual growth, walking together in word and deed.

 We began properly when San Diego’s New Town did – 1869 – and where the city of San Diego was to begin anew, downtown by the bay.
 We grew when the city grew, becoming one of the largest churches in the nation.
 When the suburbs began to flourish in the last two generations our members dispersed to many places, yet the church campus remained in the heart of the city with the city at our heart.
 We are not as many since this dispersion, but our ministries continue to flourish, especially to the poorest of the poor.

-We live now in 31 different zip codes throughout San Diego County and beyond.
+We live now in over 50 zip codes throughout San Diego County and beyond.
 Though our homes are everywhere, we consider our home to be the church campus.
-Here we worship, find the friends of faith and for a lifetime, work to serve our Savior by serving others, and with a joyful rigor study the Scriptures that we may become more faithful to our calling as disciples of the Lord Jesus.
+Here we worship, find the friends of faith for a lifetime, work to serve our Savior by serving others, and with a joyful rigor study the Scriptures that we may become more faithful to our calling as disciples of the Lord Jesus.

 We are Presbyterians, but the great majority of us did not begin in this household of faith, and more than a few of us are new to seriously following the Faith.
 Together we discover the riches of a living tradition that has sustained many throughout the centuries.

 Each new member class has the highly educated and the homeless, and the two categories, we have discovered, are not mutually exclusive.
-Our core leadership is a large cadre of long established members, many of whom grew up in this congregation; our new members are often from the streets and now the homes near the church in neighborhoods that are newly repopulated.
+Our core leadership is a large cadre of long established members, many of whom grew up in this congregation; our new members are often from the streets and now the homes and condos and apartments near the church in neighborhoods that are newly repopulated.
 Our ethnic diversity grows.